Science

 Note that the effect is more marked in people suffering from insomnia than in those with normal sleep.

-Thus, for people suffering from sleep disorders (especially mild to moderate insomnia), supplementing with ashwagandha for ~2 months can provide a more restful sleep , easier falling asleep and a better feeling of recovery upon waking .
+So, for people with sleep disturbances (especially mild to moderate insomnia), supplementing with ashwagandha for ~2 month can bring a more restful sleep, easier falling asleep and a better feeling of recovery upon waking.

 These effects are closely linked to the reduction of stress and anxiety, as ashwagandha helps the body relax for better quality sleep.